GMC investigations

 Provisional enquiries

-At this stage the doctor is invited to submit their comments on the concern and we would strongly advise you contact MDDUS before doing so as we can offer advice and help draft your comments.
+During a PE, the doctor has the opportunity to submit their comments on the concerns raised.
+We would strongly recommend contacting MDDUS before doing so, as we would look to offer advice and help to draft your comments, should you wish to provide them.

-Once the GMC has gathered all the relevant information on the case a decision is made on whether there is sufficient information to close the enquiry or if a formal investigation needs to be opened.
+Once the GMC has gathered all the relevant information on the case, a decision is made on whether there is sufficient information to close the enquiry or a formal investigation needs to be opened.

 Formal investigations – rule 4 and rule 7